codio/site/source/docs/books/publish.html.md

 Until you publish a book, it behaves exactly as a project does.
 You can open it up and work with it but it cannot be accessed by anyone or mapped to a course until it has been published.
 After a book is published, you can continue to work on the book without the published version being affected.

-Please note the following about Publishing.
+Please note the following.

-1. It creates a snapshot of the book and creates a published version.
+1. Publishing creates a snapshot of the book and creates a new version.
 1. You can continue work on the book without affecting the published version.
-1. When you map a course unit to a book, it will only pull from a published version, never the original book project itself.
+1. When you map a course unit to a book, it will only pull from a published version.

 When you press the **Publish** button, the following screen will appear.